patrickhisnibrataas/linux-device-driver-tutorial/README.md

 ## Feature #2 - Adding module information
 It's possible to add module information such as which license applies, who's the author, a description and a version number.
 This information among other can be viewed by running `modinfo devicedriver.ko`.

+## Feature #3 - Passing arguments to module
+One can pass arguments when loading a module.
+If there is an argument named `size` it can be passed like this: `insmod devicedriver.ko size=4`.
+This value can also be read and written to at run-time after loading the module.
+The path to read/write would then be `/sys/module/devicedriver/parameters/size`. `modinfo devicedriver.ko` also lists the modules available parameters with descriptions and data types.